panther-labs/pounce/src/components/Table.md

 ```text
 {

   columns: TableProps['columns'];
   items: TableProps['items']
   onSelect: (selectedItems: TableProps['items]) => void;

 } => TableProps['columns']
 ```

-Essentially, you pass the existing columns & itemsl along with an `onSelect` callback and you get back a set of enhanced columns that you can use within the Table:
+Essentially, you pass the existing columns & items along with an `onSelect` callback and you get back a set of enhanced columns that you can use within the Table:

 ```jsx harmony